 Can a Maine Coon have short hair is a popular question and if you’re asking it, the chances are you thought your cat was a Maine Coon but it hasn’t developed the distinctive long coat you expected it to.

 As a rule, a pedigree Maine Coon does not have short hair as an adult but it can have as a kitten.
-That said, there are a few rare circumstances when a Maine Coon can have short hair, for example during pregnancy or because of a stress-induced illness.
+That said, there are a few circumstances when an adult Maine Coon can have short hair, for example during pregnancy or because of a stress-induced illness.

 Maine Coons have medium to long coats which can be quite uneven.
-So it is possible for one Maine Coon to have shorter hair than another.
+It is also possible for one Maine Coon to have shorter hair than another.

 Common causes of Maine Coon short hair